 Assume that we have a database of N objects.
 Each database object p with d real-valued attributes can be conceptualized as a d-dimensional point $(p_1, \ldots, p_d) \in \mathbb{R}^d$ where $p_i$ is the i-th attribute of p.
 We use P to refer to the set of all these points.
 Figure 1a illustrates a database of six objects $P = \{a, b, c, d, e, f\}$ each representing the description of a hotel with two attributes: distance to beach and price.
 Figure 1b shows the corresponding points in the 2-dimensional space where x and y axes correspond to the range of attributes distance and price, respectively.
 Throughout the paper, we use point and object interchangeably to refer to each database object.
 In the following sections, we first define the general skyline query using the above database conceptualization.
-Then, we introduce our spatial skyline query based on the definition of the general skyline query.
+Then, we introduce our spatial skyline query.